 Since 2008, TIPS are systematically prepared for all important new environmental directives.
 Some of the outputs of TIPs such as proposed transposition checklists and aide memoires are subject to Member State comments.

 DG Environment also encourages Member States to create "dossier teams" at national level.
 These would comprise networks of national officials, including those at regional and local level, charged with implementation tasks.
 The underlying rationale is for Member States to engage their own regional and local officials in the same way that the Commission through contact points seeks to engage national officials in implementation follow-up.

 Meetings with the national authorities are organised on a regular basis to discuss and address implementation issues.
 In these meetings DG Environment systematically raises transposition, future deadlines as well as expired ones as an agenda item.

 Member States are also encouraged to consult the Commission on their draft implementing measures on an informal, bilateral or workshop basis.

 DG Environment uses conformity checking studies in the process of verifying how the provisions of EU legislation are transposed into national legislation.
 These are outsourced and based on the legislation notified to the Commission by the Member States through the National Execution Measures database.
-To contribute to transparency and make directives more accessible to citizens and stakeholders, conformity checking studies are published here:
+Some examples of conformity checking studies can be found here: